TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 opts.spatialdim = 3; %default = 2

-% Normalize data to first 15 baseline images
+% Normalize data to first 15 baseline images. *NB if nornIdx is not

 %use modified mask from step 5 as input to avoid smoothing large vessel